charlesfoo/DataSciencePipeline/README.md

 * Write codes to transform 2 tables to have the same schema to prepare for blocking and entity matching.

 #### Phase 3.
-Perform blocking on data to reduce the number of tuple pairs matched
+Blocking on data to reduce the number of tuple pairs matched

 *Note: Blocking is not the same as matching.
 The purpose of blocking is to get rid of as many tuples that are clearly not matched.
 For example, given table A and table B, each having 1000 tuples, we will not want to match 1 million tuples in the